The simple truth about ecosystems

 Read more from Anika Horn

-Welcome to the 93rd issue of Impact Curator!
+Welcome to the 99th issue of Impact Curator!
 I curate this fortnightly newsletter for all of you who believe in transforming their community by amplifying the impact of the changemakers around them.
 Was this newsletter forwarded to you?
 You deserve your own, sign up here!
-It's Rowvember.
-"Rational choice might make sense when you're a theorist thinking abstractly about the way the world should work.
-It does not accurately describe the way the world actually works."
-Hwang & Horowitt, 2012, p....
+Hello Reader, The other (snow) day, I joined my family on the sofa to watch the Greatest Showman.
+I had seen the movie years ago and remembered some singing and dancing and a stellar performance by Hugh Jackman.
+This time,...